 Blog

-Separation - reduce the financial turmoil Featured
+Separation - reduce the financial turmoil

 Ending a marriage is usually a really tough time.
 There are big decisions to make about who gets to take care of the kids, how often each parent gets to see them, and where everyone's going to live.
 Often, things get pretty tense between the ex-partners.